ianhussey/simulation-course/student feedback - things i could change.md

 add bug testing - eg leaving hard coded variables inside functions when they're also listed as parameters. or having a testing data definition inside the function

+in an EARLY week, make them aware of full factorial vs one-at-a-time simulations. report results using one-at-a-time in the first instance for the first few lessons, then expand to full factorial and add the multiverse plot.